godotengine/godot-docs/getting_started/step_by_step/singletons_autoload.rst

 Using :ref:`Object.call_deferred() <class_Object_method_call_deferred>`,
 the second function will only run once all code from the current scene has completed.
-Do not delete the current scene while it is still being used (i.e. its code is still running).
+Thus, the current scene will not be removed while it is still being used (i.e. its code is still running).

 Finally, we need to fill the empty callback functions in the two scenes: